-scVelo - single-cell RNA velocity generalized to transient cell states¶
+scVelo - RNA velocity generalized through dynamical modeling¶

-scVelo is a scalable toolkit for estimating and analyzing RNA velocities in single cells.
+scVelo is a scalable toolkit for RNA velocity analysis in single cells.

-The methods used herein are based on our preprint Bergen et al. (2019).
+The methods are based on our preprint Bergen et al. (2019).